Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 If you start with a coffee that you know, you can better identify the changes in flavor.

-Tip: If you’re still looking for some great coffee beans for cold brew coffee, you can check out my recommendations here.
+Tip: If you're still searching for excellent coffee beans for cold brew, you can find my recommendations here.

 What is the best grind size for nitro cold brew?